burace17/langdetect/README.md

 langdetect
 ==========

-This is just a simple program that can detect whether the given text is in English, Spanish, German, or French.
-It uses a dictionary of the top 1000 most used words in each language to show the user the probility of the text being in each language.
-In my experience, this is very accurate.
+This is a fairly simple program that can detect the language of a given text.
+It uses "stop words" to perform the detection.
+Stop words are generally used by search engines to filter out words that won't improve the search.
+These end up being common words that are usually specific to one language.
+In English, words like "the" are considered stop words.
+I have included stop word lists for many different languages.

-The main purpose of this, however, is to help me learn more about C and to learn about writing and maintaining cross platform applications.
+The main purpose of this project is to help me learn more about C and to learn about writing and maintaining cross platform applications.

 This was originally a programming challnge from the Reddit board /r/dailyprogrammer.
 However, I've extended it by creating a cross platform GUI application that can be built for Windows, Mac OS X, Linux and many other